openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_lb.rst

    :alt: Service layout

 .. note::
-   For VLAN external and project networks, the network infrastructure must support VLAN tagging.
+   For VLAN external and project networks, the physical network infrastructure must support VLAN tagging.
 For best performance with VXLAN project networks, the network infrastructure should support jumbo frames.